 The JBL E55BT is an above-average sounding pair of closed-back over-ear headphones.
 They have a deep and powerful bass, a balanced mid-range, and a neutral treble.
 This makes them quite versatile and well-suited for a variety of genres from EDM and Hip-hop, to rock and podcasts.
 However, the bass is slightly hyped and prone to inconsistencies, their mid-range is a bit recessed which makes vocals sound a little thin, and their treble could lack some detail on leads and cymbals.
 Additionally, they image great, but like most other headphones, don't have a large and speaker-like soundstage.

 The bass is very good.
 Low-frequency extension is at 10Hz, indicating a very deep bass.
 Low-bass and mid-bass are quite flat but overemphasized by more than 3dB.
 This adds a bit of excess kick and thump to the sound, without making it too muddy, thanks to the less overemphasized high-bass.
 Therefore, the JBLs would be a good choice for those who want a bass that is hyped without being too boomy.
+Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 The mid-range performance is great.
 Low-mid has a 4dB dip centering around 300Hz, which thins out the vocals a little bit.
 But this will also give more room for the thump and kick of the bass to come through.
 The rest of the mid-range is virtually flat and flawless, ensuring a well-balanced reproduction of vocals and lead instruments.